blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 		- Tafsir (Commentary)
 	- Ulama (Scholars)
 		- Common Traits
-			- They memorize Mohammed's Qur'an, a great deal of Ahadeeth, Principles of Jurispudence (Usool al-Fiqh), Science of Grading Hadeeths (Mustalah al-Hadeeth)
+			- They memorize Mohammed's Qur'an, a great deal of Ahadeeth, Principles of Jurispudence (Usool al-Fiqh), Science of (Grading) Hadeeths (Uloom al-Hadeeth)
 		- Imam (Lead Scholar, Leads Prayer (Salat))
 		- Mullah (Madrasa graduate)
 		- Ayatollah (Scholars who lead prayers in Shia Islam)
-		- Mufti (Scholars who are qualified to issue Shar'ee verdict (Fatwas))
+		- Mufti (Scholars who are qualified to issue Shari'ah verdict (Fatwas))
 			- They have to have 5 qualities of discipline, and be recommended by 70+ scholars.
 		- Maulana (Learned person in India)
 		- Alim (Learned person)